rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/pi-pool-tutorial/pi-relay.md

 cardano-service restart
 ```

-## Forward port on router
+### 2.3 Forward port on router

 :::danger

-Do not forward a port to your Core machine it only connects to your relay(s) on your LAN
+Do not forward a port to your Core machine it only connects to your relay(s) on your LAN.

 :::

 Log into your router and forward port 3001 to your relay nodes LAN IPv4 address port 3001.
 Second relay forward port 3002 to LAN IPv4 address for relay 2 to port 3002.

-## Topology Updater
+### 2.4 Topology Updater

 ```bash title=">_ Terminal"
 cd $NODE_HOME/scripts